John McEntee (political aide): Project 2025

 In May 2023, it was announced that McEntee was joining The Heritage Foundation's Project 2025 as a senior advisor.
 Described by The New York Times as "one of Trump's most trusted aides", McEntee and his association with Project 2025 serves as the main link between the Heritage Foundation and former President Trump.
 On November 1, 2023, the Times reported that his role includes working as "part of a team searching for potential lawyers" for Trump's next Administration.
 McEntee has stated that as part of Project 2025, he supports a total ban on pornography.

+Lobbying

+Tencent’s U.S. arm hired McEntee in July 2025 to assist with an “erroneous trade restriction designation” after the Pentagon listed the tech giant to its list of Chinese military companies.
+In September 2025, McEntee officially registered to lobby for the company and lobbied the Treasury Department, arguing that the Biden Administration only included Tencent to the Pentagon list “as part of their political vendetta against anything Chinese”.
+McEntee has stated that Tencent is not a military company and that “the President has made it clear he wants cooperation and mutual investment from China”.

 Controversies

 Allegations of inappropriate conduct

-In 2024, multiple reports surfaced accusing McEntee of sending inappropriate and sexually explicit messages to young women, including teenagers, through social media platforms and The Right Stuff.
+In 2024, multiple reports surfaced accusing McEntee of sending inappropriate and sexually explicit messages to young women, through social media platforms and The Right Stuff.
 One woman, Grace Carter, shared that McEntee reached out to her in October 2023, when she was 18 years old, offering merchandise from the app and attempting to arrange a trip for her and a friend to visit him in Los Angeles.
 Despite Carter expressing discomfort and declining to visit, McEntee continued to contact her.
 Another woman reported similar advances and inappropriate sexual comments from McEntee after connecting with him through the Right Stuff app.
 Both women indicated that McEntee's behavior made them uncomfortable.